Brascan: Edper years, 1979–1997

 In December 1978, Brascan announced that it would sell its sole remaining property, its 83 per cent stake in Light S.A. to Eletrobras for US $380 million, which was $460 million below book value.
 The sale closed on 12 January 1979, and brought to an end officially the company's operations in Brazil.

 Following the sale in January, on 9 April, Brascan made a $1.2 billion bid to acquire a majority stake in F. W. Woolworth Company, the American department store.
 The decision contradicted the message it had given to shareholders in early 1979 after the Light sale, which is that it would use the cash to make medium size, diverse investments.
 If successful, the acquisition would give Brascan one major holding and around $800 million in debt.
-On 19 January, Edper Equities, owned five per cent of Brascan and which was two-thirds owned by Edper Investments, made a bid to acquire 45 per cent of Brascan for $28 per share, on the condition that Brascan abandon its Woolworth takeover.
+On 19 January, Edper Equities, owning five per cent of Brascan and which was two-thirds owned by Edper Investments, made a bid to acquire 45 per cent of Brascan for $28 per share, on the condition that Brascan abandon its Woolworth takeover.
 The bid would remain open for 120 days.
 However, the bid was blocked by the Ontario Securities Commission the following day.
 On 1 May, Edper began buying large blocks of Brascan shares on the American Stock Exchange at an average price of US $22.50, and ended up acquiring around 33 per cent of the company.
 Brascan attempted to obtain an injunction against Edper in New York, but this was turned down.
 On 30 May, Edper took control of Brascan and ended the takeover bid of Woolworth.
 By June, Edper had increased its holdings in Brascan to just under 50 per cent through purchases on Canadian exchanges.

 In June of 1979, Moore indicated that he would resign as chairman at the annual meeting on 29 June, along with three other directors.
-However, Moore tendered his resignation four days early, bringing and end to his long stint at the helm of the company.
+However, Moore tendered his resignation four days early, bringing an end to his long stint at the helm of the company.
 At the annual meeting, Peter Bronfman was elected as the new chairman and assumed the duties of chief executive officer.
 That September, John Trevor Eyton (1934–2019) replaced Freeman-Attwood as president.
 Freeman-Attwood remained with the company as vice-president, Brazil.

 The final top executive change came at the company's annual meeting on 8 May 1991, when Eyton succeeded Bronfman as chairman of the board while Jack Lynn Cockwell (1941–) became president.